 Women who are malnourished before they become pregnant are more prone to things like:

 Those who are overweight before they get pregnant run the risk of complications such as:

-Most women lose about two-thirds of the weight they have put on within a month of giving birth but the rest can be difficult to shift post-pregnancy and can cause self esteem and confidence issues.
-Some women find it easier to lose weight when they stop breastfeeding.
-Try to lay off the empty calories and be sensible in your approach to food and choose the best building blocks to create your baby.
+Most women lose about two-thirds of the weight they have put on within a month of giving birth but the rest can be difficult to shift post-pregnancy and can cause self-esteem and confidence issues.
+It's often harder to lose the weight if you're a slightly older mum, too.